 Professional home improvement begins with finding someone you trust to do the work at a high standard and acceptable price.
-But many consumers are being duped and ripped-off by so called rogue traders, some of whom cold call on homes offering driveway and patio installations.
+But sadly many people become duped and ripped-off by so called rogue traders, who can sometimes cold call on homes offering driveway and patio installations.

 As a responsible business, Marshalls want to help ensure that less people get ripped off in the future.
-Here are our 5 tips to avoid rogue traders when it comes to your garden and driveway.
+Here are our five tips to avoid rogue traders when it comes to your outdoor space.

 - Be wary of a cold call

 Be suspicious of a tradesperson who arrives on your doorstep looking for work or who can strat immediately.
 Reputable installers do not advertise for business this way, they usually need a few weeks’ notice before they can start as not only are they busy, but they need time to plan your job and order the materials.
 If you receive a cold call about your garden or driveway be firm – decline their services and close the door.

 Seeking several quotes for your garden or driveway project might take more time but it is worthwhile.
 Choose the installer you are most comfortable with and one that understands your needs and remember, cheaper isn’t always best.

 Never accept a verbal estimate for a garden or driveway project, always ask for a written quote and a contract, on headed paper with a business address and telephone number.
 This not only helps you budget, but it also gives you something to refer back to if the final cost is higher.
 Sometimes a project will end up costing more than the original quote, but a good installer should make you aware of this as the project begins, or if something unexpected is discovered during the work, and provide an updated written quote if asked.
 It’s always a good idea to ask for a quote to be sent on email too, as a back-up in case you lose the original.